InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos-article.md

-# Draft comments

- Outline for this section

-     Contributors by definition work in teams that they are not familiar with.
-This section explains how to avoid common pitfalls when crossing team boundaries.

-# Article

 In the last segment we have outlined why you would want to reuse components and become active as a Contributor.
 This artice is sharing best practices on how to